No. 515 Squadron RAF

 No. 515 Squadron RAF was a squadron of the Royal Air Force formed during the Second World War.
-It ushered in Electronic countermeasures (ECM) warfare, jamming enemy radar installations from October 1942 as the only such squadron in the RAF initially.
+It ushered in electronic countermeasure (ECM) warfare, jamming enemy radar installations from October 1942 as the only such squadron in the RAF initially.
 Later in the war 515 Sqn was joined by other squadrons as part of No. 100 Group RAF.
 The squadron disbanded after VE Day, when the need for such a specialised squadron had reduced.

 History

 Fighter Command

 The squadron was formed from Defiant Flight, also known as Special Duties Flight – an electronic countermeasuress unit equipped with the Boulton Paul Defiant Mk.II – at RAF Northolt on 1 October 1942, It moved to RAF Heston later that month.
 As part of 11 Group, 515 Sqn performed radar jamming duties, using Moonshine and Mandrel equipment.

 From May 1943, 515 Sqn re-equipped with the Bristol Beaufighter Mk.IIF.